FDA approved for more than 25 years

 • High fever

-• Hormonal conditions like hypothyroidism (underactive thyroid)
+• Hormonal conditions like hypothyroidism (AKA an underactive thyroid)

 • Autoimmune disorders, particularly those affecting the thyroid (like Hashimoto’s and Graves’ disease)